Spanish

 Formative Assessment

-• Learning in Foundation subjects is evidenced in our learning conversations
+• Learning in foundation subjects is evidenced in our learning conversations with pupils.
+Pupils enjoy learning a new language.

 • Moderation and assessment of exemplar work at a range of stages shows evidence of end points being met.